Mentally ill man repeatedly shocked with Taser by deputies in jail shortly before he died, body-cam video shows

 After the release of the footage, Charleston County Sheriff Kristin Graziano announced Friday changes to better address the needs of inmates suffering from mental illness, including a policy to ensure that those in custody get the medications they need.
 South Carolina Gov. Henry McMaster (R) said in a Friday statement that Sutherland’s death revealed how issues needed to be addressed surrounding “training, procedures, and policies around law enforcement’s encounters with those experiencing mental illness.”

 Graziano called the events of Jan.
 5 a “horrible tragedy,” saying her department’s responsibility was “the safety of Jamal Sutherland.”
 “As sheriff, I regret that this occurred,” she said in a news release.
-“I will continue to work with our judicial system, health-care professionals, and community to ensure we are continually improving our processes and promoting the safety of all our residents and staff.”
+“I will continue to work with our judicial system, health care professionals, and community to ensure we are continually improving our processes and promoting the safety of all our residents and staff.”

-The newly-released video of Sutherland’s death is the latest fatal encounter involving law enforcement and people struggling with their mental health.
-The family of a Navy veteran in Antioch, Calif., filed a legal claim against the city’s police department in February, saying law enforcement killed Angelo Quinto, 30, in the middle of a mental health crisis by kneeling on his neck for more than five minutes in December.
+The newly released video of Sutherland’s death is the latest fatal encounter involving law enforcement and people struggling with their mental health.
+The family of a Navy veteran in Antioch, Calif., filed a legal claim against the city’s police department in February, saying law enforcement killed Angelo Quinto, 30, in the middle of a mental health crisis by kneeling on his neck for nearly five minutes in December.
 A grand jury declined to indict police officers in Rochester, N.Y., for the death of Daniel Prude, a 41-year-old Black man who was pinned to the ground last year while handcuffed, hooded and in the throes of a mental health crisis.

 Sutherland was arrested Jan.
 4 after a fight broke out at Palmetto Lowcountry Behavioral Health, a mental health facility.
 Sutherland, who reportedly indicated days before that he had been hearing voices, was accused of third-degree assault and battery, a misdemeanor, reported the Charleston Post and Courier.
 North Charleston Mayor Keith Summey said in a video statement posted this week that police “safely” transferred Sutherland from the facility to the Al Cannon Detention Center.

-Body-cam footage shows the deputies, Fickett and Houle, shouting at Sutherland to get on his stomach so that he can be accompanied to a bond hearing at around 9:30 a.m. on Jan.
+Body-cam footage shows the deputies, Fickett and Houle, shouting at Sutherland to get on his stomach so he can be accompanied to a bond hearing at around 9:30 a.m. on Jan.
 5. Sutherland, who is not initially visible in the video, is heard yelling and says to the officers that he can’t stand up.
 Sutherland ignored the requests of officers to come to the door of his cell to be handcuffed, according to video.

-“Inmate is refusing to open the door, refusing to cuff up, taken an aggressive stance,” one of the deputies says on the body-cam footage.
+“Inmate is refusing to open the door, refusing to cuff up, taken an aggressive stance,” one of the deputies says in the body-cam footage.
 “He’s already said we have to use force on him.”

 When one of the deputies attempts to handcuff and subdue Sutherland, the 31-year-old is heard yelling and thrashing, video shows.
 Moments later, Sutherland is shocked with a Taser multiple times and shrieks in pain.